 |1.
 Prepare for the meeting

-- Notify the staff member of your timetable and provide access to the Self-Assessment form.
+- Notify the staff member of your timetable and provide access to the Performance Partnership form.

 - Schedule the one-on-one meeting and set aside at least one hour of uninterrupted time for the conversation.